can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 Speaking of modified posts.
 Whenever I publish a post I run `get-universal-time` and record it along the filename.
-Then it takes a super simple predicate to check whether particular post is modified:
+Then it takes a super simple predicate to check whether a particular post is modified:

 ```common_lisp
 (defmethod modified-p ((post <post>))